 Choose your option and complete the corresponding online form within 60 days.

-Option A: Onsite Visit - Complete the Onsite Pre-Assessment Form
+Option A: Onsite Visit - Complete the Onsite Pre-Assessment (Online Form)

 The Virtual Visit Report requires uploading backup documentation, so you should have ready access to the required documents prior to completing the report.
 Before you begin the Virtual Visit Report: